nawwardiab/auth-service-backend-go/DECISIONS.md

 ```

 **Trade-offs:**
-- Pros: Testable layers, clear responsibilities, easy to swap implementations
+- Pros: [e.g., Testable layers, clear responsibilities, easy to swap implementations]
-- Cons: More files
+- Cons: [e.g., More files, can feel like boilerplate for simple CRUD]

-**Why this matters:** Makes adding new features predictable - just follow the pattern
+**Why this matters:** [e.g., Makes adding new features predictable - just follow the pattern]

 ---